 Legislative Advocacy

-This tutorial provides advice about how to research national and state legislation likely to influence issues important to you and will help you to effectively advocate for your causes with your political representatives.
+This tutorial provides advice about researching national and state legislation likely to influence issues important to you and will help you effectively advocate for your causes with your political representatives.